mattermost/mattermost-plugin-msteams/docs/azure_setup.md

 7. Navigate to **Certificates & secrets** in the left pane.

-8. Click **New client secret**.
-Then click **Add**, and copy the new secret on the bottom right corner of the screen.
+8. Click on **New client secret**.
+Then click on **Add**, and copy the new secret on the bottom right corner of the screen.
 We'll use this value later in the Mattermost admin console.

 ![image](https://user-images.githubusercontent.com/77336594/226332268-93b8fa85-ba5b-4fcc-938b-ca8d642b8521.png)

 9. Navigate to **API permissions** in the left pane.

-10. Click **Add a permission**, then **Microsoft Graph** in the right pane.
+10. Click on **Add a permission**, then **Microsoft Graph** in the right pane.

 ![image](https://user-images.githubusercontent.com/6913320/76350226-c2961200-62e1-11ea-9080-19a9b75c2aee.png)

-11. Click **Delegated permissions**, and scroll down to select the following permissions:
+11. Click on **Delegated permissions**, and scroll down to select the following permissions:

 - `ChannelMessage.Send`
 - `Chat.Create`